cgloeckner/SfmlExt/README.md

 - Boost.Math
 - Thor

-**Licence**: All graphics (except `data/tileset.png`) and sounds/music are taken from **Battle for Wesnoth**, so all copyright is reserved by the corresponding artists.
+**Licence**: All resources inside `data/wesnoth.org/` are taken from **Battle for Wesnoth**, so all copyright is reserved by the corresponding artists.
 See www.wesnoth.org for more details.
+All other resources are made on my own - just for demonstration purpose.
+They're public domain resources.
 See the `LICENCE` file for information about the source code of this repository.
 Feel free to share!

 **Features**
 - `atlas`: Image atlas implementation to create large framesets from many small single frames.